Job79/EasyTcp/README.md

 # what is HenkTcp?

-HenkTcp is a async/simple tcp server/client library.
+HenkTcp is a async, fast, simple tcp server/client library.
 HenkTcp is easy to use and can be used with strings, and byte arrays.

-It also support encryption, the encryption can be used with AES/TrippleDES/DES and the other symmetric algorithms.
+It also support encryption, the encryption can be used with AES and the other symmetric algorithms(DES/TrippleDES).

 # how do i use HenkTcp?